Image

 What the Puma TT1800SY Unlocks for San Diego, CA, CNC Lathe Machining & Production

-In applied machining, the TT1800SY elevates production by sharpening geometric control and removing setup transitions that tend to add cost and variation.
+In practice, the TT1800SY boosts production by tightening geometric control and eliminating setup transitions that normally add cost and variation.
 Key advantages include:

 • Shorter part flow: Rolls several setups into one continuous cycle.

-• Cleaner feature relationships: Keeps diameters, bores, and milled geometry tied to the same centerline.
+• Cleaner feature relationships: Maintains diameters, bores, and milled geometry on a unified centerline.

-• Better performance on two-sided parts: Precise spindle handoff reduces variation in mirrored and back-worked features.
+• Better performance on two-sided parts: Reliable spindle handoff helps control variation in mirrored and back-worked features.

-• Fewer fixtures and handling steps: Reduces stack-up error and helps prevent dimensional drift.
+• Fewer fixtures and handling steps: Cuts stack-up error and reduces opportunities for dimensional drift.

-• More predictable scheduling: Stable cycle times simplify release forecasting and tooling-life planning.
+• More predictable scheduling: Stable cycle times make it easier to forecast releases and plan tooling life.

 • Efficient volume scaling: Bar-fed throughput and balanced cutting help maintain consistency during long production runs.

-Whether you’re producing shafts, bushings, housings, sleeves, couplings, or multi-op turned/milled components, the Puma TT1800SY enables fast transitions from prototype to production with consistent, repeatable output, positioning it as a cornerstone of San Diego, CA, CNC lathe machining.
+Whether you’re producing shafts, bushings, housings, sleeves, couplings, or multi-op turned/milled components, the Puma TT1800SY delivers quick transitions from prototype to production with consistent, repeatable output, making it foundational to San Diego, CA, CNC lathe machining.

-Have a part you want to validate on the new system?
-Contact us online or call 573-646-3996 to see how the Puma TT1800SY can strengthen your workflow and help reduce production delays.
+Have a part ready for validation on the new system?
+Connect online or call 573-646-3996 to explore how the Puma TT1800SY can strengthen your workflow and help reduce production delays.

 Pumatt 1800SY CNC Lathe Machining - San Diego, CA, Precision Lathe CNC Machining